The Right Order to Add Hot Tub Chemicals

 What is the most important chemical in a hot tub?

 The most important chemical in a hot tub is chlorine or bromine.
-These chemicals are what kill bacteria and contaminants to make your hot tub safe.
+These chemicals kill bacteria and contaminants and make your hot tub safe.
 Every other chemical is added to support the fighting power of chlorine and bromine.
 But it’s not the ONLY chemical you should add.
 You need the other ones for safety and to keep your hot tub lasting longer.

 Should jets be on when adding chemicals to the hot tub?